THE UNRAVELLING

 My role isn’t to fix or push change, but to help you feel safe enough to listen to what your body already knows.

-If something within you feels ready to shift, I’d be honoured to support you.
+If something within you feels ready to shift, I’d be honoured to walk alongside you.
+Sometimes it simply begins with a conversation.